 Easily customizable, free, and paperless, why wouldn’t prospective employees apply online?
 You can post jobs online and reap the benefit of the many potential employees searching online for jobs.
 Make the online world your recruiting partner; these are the best ways to post jobs online.

-When you review a resume cover letter, you gain insights about an applicant that the more formally structured and composed, often reviewed and polished, a resume cannot provide.
+When you review a resume cover letter, you gain insights about an applicant that the more formally structured and composed, often reviewed and polished, the resume cannot provide.
 A resume cover letter gives you insight into the applicant who is applying for your job.